CcConStanTine/CcConStanTine/README.md

 - creating a repeatable day plans, which when we log in, will be filled in the current day automatically
 - creating a set of achivements based on application functionalities (like logging for 10 days in a row, fullfilling 100 day plans etc.)
 The whole application concept was mine, but currently there is a Front-End Developer which is creating the front side of this application, so there is possiblity it will be deployed soon.
+- creating a funciontality of assigning the plans which are lower in hierachy (DayPlan<WeekPlan<...<LongTermPlan), to the higher in hierarchy plans to create a connection between them, for purpose of monitoring the progress of achieving the complicated plans which consist of the smaller ones

 </br>
 <strong>2) TrainingCenter 🏋️</strong>